Your legal rights as a worker: Where they come from

 Your rights and obligations as an employee come from several different places:

-- your agreement – the terms of your employment agreement (often referred to as a “contract”), which you should have in writing from your employer
+- your agreement – the terms of your employment agreement your contract, which you should have in writing from your employer

 What does “good faith” mean?